jameshughes89/cs4XX-EvolutionaryComputation/site/student-projects/NeuroEvolution/neuroevolution.rst

 **Our Dataset**
    For our demonstration of NEAT, we developed a neural network to identify spam emails.
 This application was selected for its broad relevance and the ease with which it can be compared to traditional neural networks using standard loss functions.

    Our chosen dataset for this project was specifically curated to effectively train and test the neural network in distinguishing spam from non-spam emails.
-It contained [ADD NUMBER OF FEATURES HERE] features that are critical in identifying spam emails.
+It contained 10 features that are critical in identifying spam emails.
 [ADD DETAILS ABOUT THE DATASET FEATURES HERE, SUCH AS TYPES OF FEATURES AND WHY THEY ARE IMPORTANT FOR SPAM DETECTION]

    The ability of the NEAT algorithm to evolve both the structure and parameters of the neural network makes it particularly suited for this task.
 It allows the network to adaptively emphasize the most relevant features for accurate spam detection, potentially leading to more effective results compared to traditional neural network approaches.